exwm/yt_clipper/readme.md

 1. Change default new marker speed or crop.
 Any new markers added will use these defaults, but this will not update existing markers.
 To update existing markers to the default new marker speed/crop use **shift+E/shift+D**.
 2. Specify crop resolution (automatically scales any existing crops on change).
 This resolution must match the downloaded videos resolution, by default the maximum available.
-   - The `clipper script` will prompt for auto scaling the crop resolution if a mismatch with the video resolution is detected.
+   - The `clipper script` will auto scale the crop resolution if a mismatch with the video resolution is detected.
+   - Use `--no-auto-scale-crop-res` to disable this behavior.
-3. Specify any concatenated (merged) webms you want to make from the clipped webms.
+3. Specify any webms you want to merge from the clipped webms.
 Very fast as it does not require reencoding videos.
 The format is similar to that for print ranges: comma separated marker pair numbers or ranges (eg '1-3,5,7').
 Marker pairs (clips) are merged in the order they are listed.
 Use semicolons to separate merged webms (eg '1-3,5,7;4-6,9' will create two merged webms).
 4. Specify `Title Suffix` that will be appended to any `Title Prefix` and will be followed by the marker pair number to produce webm file names.
+By default this is the YouTube video ID.
 The `Title Suffix` is also the name of the folder containing all generated webms.

 **shift+W:** Open additional settings when the global settings editor or a marker pair editor is open.